mrdipeshashah/Big-Query-Google-Analytics-Error-Page-Tracking/README.md

 Tracking of error page tracking.
-I have provided a link to a GTM container in GitHub that will provide the the different options in how to set it up and then depending on the set-up it may require some tweaks to the Big Query code
+I have provided a link to a GTM container in GitHub that will provide different options in how to set it up and then depending on the set-up it may require some tweaks to the Big Query code